Mining Intelligence and News

 Summary:

-Most of the gold resources on the Val-d’Or East Project have been delineated in three areas: Pascalis gold trend deposits, Courvan gold trend deposits, and Monique gold trend deposits.
-These generally consist of a complex system of veins composed of quartz, carbonate, and tourmaline with disseminated and/or blebby pyrite.
+Most of the gold deposits on the project have been delineated in three areas: Pascalis, Courvan and Monique.
+The gold-bearing zones are defined as mesothermal lode gold deposits.
+They generally consist of a complex system of veins composed of quartz, carbonate, albite and ± tourmaline with disseminated and/or blebby-cubic pyrite.
 The auriferous zones are commonly associated with shear zones and extensional fractures.
-Mineralization is concentrated in veins and/or in adjacent lithologies that are strongly altered due to hydrothermal fluid circulation.
+Mineralization is concentrated in veins and/or adjacent lithologies strongly altered due to hydrothermal fluid circulation.

 Pascalis Gold Trend

-The New Beliveau deposit, which encompasses the past producer L.C.
-Beliveau mine, is hosted within a sub-vertical microdiorite dyke oriented at N345° and perpendicular to the trend of volcanic formations.
-It is located about 2 km east of the Bourlamaque batholith margin.
+The New Béliveau deposit, which encompasses the past-producing L.C.
+Béliveau mine, is hosted within a subvertical microdiorite dyke oriented N345° and perpendicular to the trend of volcanic formations.
+It is located about 2 km east of the Bourlamaque Batholith margin.
 At the former L.C.
-Beliveau Mine, three parallel dykes named West, Main and East constitute the main swarm of diorite dykes.
-The thickness of the individual dykes varies from 5 to 15 m individually, but reaches 30 m combined.
-At the mine, 90% of the veins and gold mineralization is hosted inside the Main dyke.
-With an average thickness of 10 m, the mineralized zones were originally traced to 580 m vertical depth over a 300 m strike length.
-This suggests an extension at depth towards the west.
+Béliveau mine, three parallel dykes (West, Main and East) constitute the main swarm of diorite dykes.
+The thickness of individual dykes varies from 5 to 15 m individually but may reach 30 m combined.
+At the mine, 90% of the veins and gold mineralization is hosted within the Main dyke.
+With an average thickness of 10 m, the mineralized zones were originally traced to a vertical depth of 580 m and over a strike length of 300 m.
+A ductile-brittle fault zone cuts and ends the mine to the north.
+Although its displacement is unknown, it exhibits oblique striations plunging to the west, suggesting a possible sinistral movement with uplift of the south block relative to the north block, suggesting an extension at depth towards the west.

 Courvan Gold Trend

-The Courvan gold trend (CGT) extends over 2.5 km along the Bourlamaque eastern margin and up to 2 km inside the batholith in its southern part.
-The CGT comprises the Bussiere, Creek, Bordure, Southwest, and Southeast deposits.
-The latter is opened to the west, north, south and at depth.
-Gold mineralization is structurally controlled by several major shear zones and faults, striking 250° and dipping 75° to the north to sub-vertical, dividing the CGT into structural blocks.
+The Courvan Gold Trend (CGT) extends 2.5 km along the eastern margin of the Bourlamaque Batholith and up to 2 km inside the southern part of the intrusion.
+The trend contains the Bussières, Creek, Bordure, Southwest, and Southeast deposits.
+The latter is open to the west, north, south and at depth.
+Gold mineralization is structurally controlled by several major shear zones and faults, striking 250-260° and dipping 75° to the north to subvertical, dividing the CGT into structural blocks.

 Monique Gold Trend

-The mineralized zones of the MGT consist of shear veins and/or a stockwork of quartz-tourmaline carbonates veins with disseminated to coarse pyrite.
-The auriferous zones are commonly associated with shear zones and extensional fractures.
-Mineralization is concentrated in veins or in adjacent lithologies which are strongly altered due to hydrothermal fluid circulation.
-The quartz vein systems are mainly parallel to the stratigraphy and to the deformation zones.
+The mineralized zones of the Monique Gold Trend consist of extensional veins, shear veins and/or a stockwork of quartz-carbonate-albite ± tourmaline veins carrying disseminated to coarse pyrite.
+The gold-bearing zones are commonly associated with shear zones, faults and extensional fractures.
+Mineralization is concentrated around veins and in adjacent lithologies, which are strongly altered due to related hydrothermal alteration.
+The mineralized zones are found mainly in massive volcanic units and close to intrusions exhibiting carbonate, albite, sericite-fuchsite and silica alteration.
+The quartz vein systems are mainly subparallel to the strata, dyke/sills and deformation zones.
 Gold is generally associated with 1% to 5% finely disseminated pyrite, and visible gold is common in the quartz and carbonate veins and veinlets.
-The zones vary in thickness between 2 to 10 m in general and reach up to 30 m.
-Mineralized zones can extend more than 900 m laterally and they have been traced by drilling to a vertical depth up to 600 m.
+The zones generally vary in thickness between 2 to 10 m and reach up to 30 m.
+Mineralized zones can extend more than 900 m laterally, and they have been traced by drilling to a vertical depth of up to 600 m.

 Reserves